 1. What is the perimeter of this playground?

-2. What is the perimeter of a playground whose sides are three times as long?
+2. What is the perimeter of a playground with sides three times as long?

 Student-Generated Algorithm